-D.C. police surround protesters in Adams Morgan area
+D.C. police detain protesters in Adams Morgan area

-Dozens of police officers shut down the block and stood between demonstrators who were shouting for police to release the protesters.
+Late Thursday, police shut down the 1900 block of 18th Street after officers corralled a group of demonstrators on a sidewalk.

+Earlier in the evening, a police spokesman said officers had been following marchers, a standard response to facilitate what police deem as peaceful demonstrations and marches.

-As they waited, some people viewed camera phone footage which appeared to depict police shoving some protesters to the ground as officers moved on the group.
+As protesters were surrounded by officers, some people viewed camera phone footage that appeared to depict police shoving some protesters to the ground as officers moved on the group.

-Some marchers who were not surrounded by the officers said that police used batons and pepper spray on demonstrators as they boxed them in on a sidewalk in the 1900 block of 18th Street.
+Some marchers who were not corralled said that police used batons and pepper spray on demonstrators as they boxed them in.

-Tysean Hoffman, of Alexandria, said that the group of marchers numbered about 50 and began to march from Meridian Hill Park (also known as Malcolm X Park) toward the Third District police station and throughout Northwest Washington.
+Tysean Hoffman, of Alexandria, said the group of marchers numbered about 50 and began to march from Meridian Hill Park (also known as Malcolm X Park) toward the Third District police station and throughout Northwest Washington.

 Some marchers lit fireworks, turned over trash cans and may have lit at least one trash can on fire, Hoffman said.
 But there was no damage to property and the marchers were otherwise peaceful.